elpinal/monumental-ruby/README.md

 ## Install

-In this repository, execute it:
+In this repository, execute it with [Stack](http://haskellstack.org):

 ```bash
 $ stack install